AfPak: Just another example of war racketeering

 It sometimes amazes me how people can fail to get this point: In a society with limited to no government it would be completely impossible to wage such wars.
 A free market would rule it out from the outset.
 No private business would embark upon the venture of war.
 Why?
 Because it is way to expensive!
 It is a losing proposition, a bankrupt business from the get go, a terribly unprofitable undertaking.
 Any business plan that would have recommended the invasion of Iraq would have been torn apart by prospect investors.

 Why is this the case?
 Because private investors voluntarily decide whether or not they want to contribute money to a project.
 And they will only do so if it is profitable and feasible.
-Who in his right mind would commit to paying $2 trillion over several years without ANY profit whatsoever accruing to him.
+Who in his right mind would commit to paying two trillion dollars over several years without ANY profit whatsoever accruing to him.

 (This is not to say that all considerations on a voluntary market are ones of financial profitability.
 But when it comes to bombing the hell out of villages with poorly armed peasants in tents, I think I can safely assume that the psychic reward one can reap from contributing to such an effort is rather negligible to say the least and can thus be ignored for the sake of this discussion.)

 Now I can already hear the braindead among us crying: “But don’t you see??
 It IS all private!
 Halliburton, KBR, Blackwater all lobbied to fight these wars and they ARE making a profit!!”
 Yes of course they are!
 But they are not INVESTING anything.
 They are on the opposite side, the cost side, the receiving end of the racket.
 They benefit the more the investors in this venture lose.
 My point is that no voluntary investor would fund this project to begin with.